 Graphics Card (GPU)

-The graphics processing unit, also known as the GPU (Also called Graphics Card and Video Card, but you do you.) is what some may say a flashy part of your PC.
-It impacts gaming performance the most in many titles.
+The graphics processing unit (GPU), also known as the graphics card or video card, is what some may say a flashy part of your PC.
+It impacts gaming performance the most for many latest titles.

-Do note though that while the GPU is by far the most important part of a Gaming PC build, you’ll still need a comparable CPU for it to function.
-This is because if the CPU isn’t at the very least comparable to the GPU, it won’t process what’s happening in the game as fast as it should be, thus bottlenecking your GPU’s visual output.
-Not cool.
+Do note though that while the GPU is by far the most important part of a gaming PC build, you’ll still need a comparable CPU for it to function.
+This is because if the CPU isn’t at the very least on par with the GPU, it won’t process what’s happening in the game as fast as it should, thus bottlenecking your GPU’s visual output.

 Due to this, as a rule of thumb for most gaming PC builders, you should always try to not spend anything less than half of your GPU budget on your CPU.

-When it comes to the GPU’s though, looking at their spec sheets will usually be less than helpful.
+When it comes to the GPUs though, looking at their spec sheets will usually be helpful.

 Importance of VRAM

-Clock Speed, for example, is not that indicative of overall performance in a GPU.
-While VRAM (Video RAM) on the other hand is a more helpful measurement.
-Do note that not all GPU’s are created equal.
-And there’s a HUGE benchmark when it comes to VRAM.
+Clock speed, for example, is not indicative of the overall performance of a GPU.
+VRAM (video RAM), on the other hand, is a more helpful measurement.
+Do note that not all GPUs are created equal.
+And there’s a huge benchmark when it comes to VRAM.
 As a general rule:

-As for products, go for the AMD Radeon RX 590 XFX and the EVGA GeForce GTX 1660 Ti XC Gaming.
+As for the best GPU to get for your gaming PC, go for the AMD Radeon RX 590 XFX and the EVGA GeForce GTX 1660 Ti XC Gaming.

-The AMD Radeon is great for a budget build as it gives high FPS counts while maintaining graphic fidelity.
+The AMD Radeon is great for a budget build as it gives high frame rate (fps) counts while maintaining graphic fidelity.
 It’s an absolute workhorse of a GPU that you would want to add to your list.

-Check out the AMD Radeon on Amazon and get better graphics for your gaming PC.
+Check out the AMD Radeon on Amazon and get the best graphics for your gaming PC.

-Meanwhile, the EVGA GeForce GTX 1660 walks the line between 1080 to 1440p and VR gaming.
-Giving you the ability to play games of that quality and give the most value.
-The EVGA GeForce is one of the items that you should add on your how to build a gaming PC list.
+Meanwhile, the EVGA GeForce GTX 1660 walks the line between 1080-1440p and VR gaming.
+Giving you the ability to play games of these qualities at the best value, the EVGA GeForce is one of the items that you should add to your checklist.

 Check out the EVA GeForce GTX 1660 on Amazon and enjoy the graphics of your favorite games.

 Let’s talk about memory now.
-A PC’s memory is called RAM or Random Access Memory.
-In terms of how important it is on gaming performance, it’s at a solid #3.
-As this is tied to your CPU, it’ll directly affect its performance.
+A PC’s memory is called RAM or random access memory.
+In terms of how important it is on gaming performance, it’s at a solid third.
+As the RAM is tied to your CPU, it’ll directly affect its performance.
 More so if you’re only running a single-channel RAM.
-It’s typically recommended to use dual or quad-channel RAM as if you don’t your CPU speed WILL plummet, affecting gameplay.
+It’s typically recommended to use dual or quad-channel RAM because if you don’t, your CPU speed will plummet, affecting gameplay.

-Other than the single or dual-channel debacle, RAM speed doesn’t make that much of a difference in gaming or on common multitasking.
+Other than the single or dual-channel debacle, RAM speed doesn’t make that much of a difference in gaming or in common multitasking.
 However, RAM speed excels in productivity applications.
-Do note that finding your RAM speed is a wee bit complicated than just looking for its clock speed.
+Do note that finding your RAM speed is a bit complicated than just looking for its clock speed.

-Another thing you should know is WHICH type of RAM you’re buying.
-If you’re looking to play games, go for DDR4 RAM, as DDR3 is slower, and typically will be a bit of a pain.
+Another thing you should know is what type of RAM you’re buying.
+If you’re looking to play games, go for DDR4 RAM, as DDR3 is slower and typically will be a bit of a pain.
 But it’s not the most important thing about RAM.

-What’s important is HOW MUCH RAM you got.
-The more the better.
-As it allows your system to manage multiple applications and meeting the memory needs of the more demanding games in your library.
-To start, here’s how much RAM you’ll need a minimum and maximum if you’re looking to play games:
+What’s important is how much RAM you have.
+The more the better, as it allows your system to manage multiple applications and meeting the memory needs of the more demanding games in your library.
+To start, here’s how much minimum and maximum RAM you’ll need if you’re looking to play games:

 For RAM, we would recommend Kingston Hyper X Predator Black and the Corsair Dominator Platinum.
-These two offers the most value all while remaining available for the budget pinchers.
+These two offer the most value while remaining available for the budget pinchers.

 The Hyper X Predator Black in particular is notable as it also gives you a better chance to overclock without any issues.